top of page

 Understanding Children Through Play Therapy

 Parents and caregivers have an essential role in the healing process.
-We collaborate and connect with families through regular communication, guidance, and support to help extend progress into the home and strengthen family bonds.
+We collaborate with families through regular communication, guidance, and support to help extend progress into the home and strengthen family bonds.
+You’ll gain tools and insights to better understand and connect with your child.

 Content adapted from the Association for Play Therapy (a4pt.org).